25 September 2018

 This marks a massive shift for a bank that, since 2010, had loaned US$1.8 billion to coal power, including $820 million to projects that added 10,600 Megawatts of new coal power capacity around the world.
-Even as the policy was being prepared, Standard Chartered were in line to finance three new coal power plants in Vietnam that would have produced another 700 million tonnes per year of CO2 emissions.
+Even as the policy was being prepared, Standard Chartered was in line to finance three new coal power plants in Vietnam that would’ve produced another 700 million tonnes per year of CO2 emissions.
 Those projects have now lost a critical source of finance.

 Share the news!

 A huge step forward today in the fight to avoid runaway #climatechange. @StanChart rules out #finance for new dirty #coal power plants of any kind, anywhere in the world!
 Onwards to the #renewableenergy revolution! https://t.co/oUgkaqpW6W #ActOnClimate #globalwarming #banking pic.twitter.com/mi06Ks4L5k— Market Forces (@market_forces) September 25, 2018

 Although headquartered in the UK, Standard Chartered is a global bank and effectively based in Singapore.
 It is dominant in Southeast Asia, where over 100 Gigawatts of new coal power plants are proposed.
 Not a single one of them could be considered compatible with holding global warming below 2ºC.